raymon-roos/apikachu/apikachu/README.md

 - **Launch:** Start your database and http servers.
 For convenience, you can also use `php artisan serve` instead of the latter.

+- **Connect OpenAI with this project**: Follow this [link](https://platform.openai.com/api-keys) and create an Openai account then put some credits on it on this [page](https://platform.openai.com/account/billing/overview).
+Then create an Api key on this [page](https://platform.openai.com/api-keys) then copy and past the following at the end of your env file OPENAI_API_KEY="Your_genereated_key".

 - **Enjoy:** You can now explore the API at your leisure!
 Open `localhost/api/pokemon` in your browser, postman, or `curl`.